 Cragganmore Distiller’s Edition Port Finish, Speyside Single Malt, 13-year old 40% ABV

-Nose: Plum and pear, rose, honeysuckle and light herbs.
+Nose: Plum and pear, rose, honeysuckle, light herbs with a solid woody background.
 A grainy malt as you get more aggressive with it.
 A hint of smoke and some mineral notes.

 Palate: Toffee, honey, lively spice from the casks with not quite enough tannin to fully balance.
 It’s almost a dessert palate; contributions from the cask – vanilla, spicy exotic woods (mirroring the herbs on the nose), and moderate tannins follow a quite unctuous and sweet onslaught.

 Finish: The finish is mostly spicy aromatics, persistence of peppery tannins, lingering sweet/floral notes.
 Not especially long but pleasant.
 This would go better with a sweet confection than my usual treat (85% chocolate) or cheese.